neoforged/.github/primers/26.2/index.md

         - `clearColorTexture`, `clearColorAndDepthTextures` now take in an optional `Vector4fc` instead of an `int` for the clear color
         - `mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`
         - `transientMemory` - Gets the transient memory of the encoder.
+        - `writeToTexture(GpuTexture, ByteBuffer, NativeImage.Format, int, int, int, int, int, int)` is removed
+            - Original method no longer takes in the source XY and swaps the `NativeImage` for a `ByteBuffer`
+        - `copyBufferToTexture` - Copies the buffer slice with the given parameters to the destination texture.
     - `DeviceFeatures` - A record containing the features that the GPU device supports.
     - `DeviceInfo` - A record containing information about the GPU device.
     - `DeviceLimits` - A record containing information about the limits of GPU features.